 12.1 house Modernization and Layout Planning Guide", Department of the Navy, Naval Supply Systems Command, NAVSUP Publication 529, 12.2 March 1985, p 8-17.)
 192 eight pods, each of three carousels.
 The carousels are supported by an intricate conveyor and sortation system: The vertical spurs to the right of each pod bring product to be restocked; and the horizontal conveyor 12.3 at the bottom takes away completed picks to sortation and shipping In our model of a carousel, there are m evenly-spaced storage loca- 192 tions.
 In what sequence should the locations for a customer order (represented by filled disks) be visited?
-193 12.4 A shortest sequence to visit the required locations 193 12.5 Outline of a dynamic program to compute the shortest route to retrieve 10.6 a given sequence of orders from a carousel 195 12.0 The optimal stocking strategy for a single carousel conveyor is to concentrate the most popular items together in a so-called "organ-pipe" ar- rangement.
+193 12.4 A shortest sequence to visit the required locations 193 12.5 Outline of a dynamic program to compute the shortest route to retrieve a given sequence of orders from a carousel 195 12.6 The optimal stocking strategy for a single carousel conveyor is to con- centrate the most popular items together in a so-called "organ-pipe" ar- 405 10.7 rangement.
 197 12.7 An A-frame automated item dispenser, as seen from the top (start) of the conveyor.
-The flow rack to either side hold product to restock the 100 12 8 A-frame, and are in turn restocked from bulk storage 198 12.0 stocked from bulk storage.
-198 12.9 An A-frame is an example of a multi-tier forward pick area, with mul- -, - tiple levels of restocking.
-The flow rack holds an intermediate cache I of product close to the A-frame, which is the forward pick area F. The expression c{RI} is the average cost per restock of the intermediate cache I from reserve R ; and c{IF} is the average cost per restock of the forward area F from intermediate storage I 199 12.10 OAn equivalent single-tier system in which the cost of restocking the intermediate cache has been amortized over the cost of restocking the 10.11 forward pick area.
-200 12.11 l An automated storage and retrieval system (adapted from "Warehouse Modernization and Layout Planning Guide", Department of the Navy, Naval Supply Systems Command, NAVSUP Publication 529, March 1985, p 8-17.)
+The flow rack to either side hold product to restock the A-frame, and are in turn restocked from bulk storage 198 12.8 An A-frame is restocked from carton flow rack, which is itself re- 170 stocked from bulk storage.
+198 12.9 An A-frame is an example of a multi-tier forward pick area, with mul- tiple levels of restocking.
+The flow rack holds an intermediate cache I of product close to the A-frame, which is the forward pick area F .
+The expression c{RI} is the average cost per restock of the intermediate cache I from reserve R ; and c{IF} is the average cost per restock of the 10.10 forward area F from intermediate storage I 199 12.10 OAn equivalent single-tier system in which the cost of restocking the intermediate cache has been amortized over the cost of restocking the forward pick area 200 12 1 1 An automated storage and retrieval system (adapted from "Warehouse 200 12.1 Modernization and Layout Planning Guide", Department of the Navy, Naval Supply Systems Command, NAVSUP Publication 529, March 1985, p 8-17.)
 201 12.12 2In a dual command cycle the storage-and-retrieval device puts away an item and then retrieves another before returning to the input-output poin t.202 13.1 View from above of a typical high-volume crossdock, which receives freight, sorts, and disgorges it.
 Each door is devoted to either arriving trailers, which are unloaded, or to departing trailers, which are loaded.
 Ideally, freight should flow directly across the dock rather than along its length.
-216 13.2 There is less floor space per door at outside corners and therefore more 210 likely to be congestion that retards movement of freight 218
+216 13.2 There is less floor space per door at outside corners and therefore more 010 likely to be congestion that retards movement of freight 218